10 Signs and Symptoms of Cancer in Dogs

-When you get the news that your dog has cancer, you may be breathing a sigh of relief that the cancer has been caught in time.
+When you get the news that your dog has cancer, as a pet owner, you may be breathing a sigh of relief that the cancer has been caught in time with early diagnosis.

 1. Lumps and Bumps